NelsonPython/autonomousQA/04-pom-tests.md

 ### Page object model for the I3 marketplace login

 This script has code specifically for the login page.
 Generic elements are stored in the element.py script.
 Locators are stored in the locators.py script.
-Import these two scripts.
-And import the Selenium Keys library so you can move the mouse arrow down.
+Import the BasePageElement from element.py and the MainPageLocators from locators.py.
+Import the Selenium Keys library so you can move the mouse arrow down.

 ```
 from element import BasePageElement
 from locators import MainPageLocators
 from selenium.webdriver.common.keys import Keys
 ```
-The BasePage object contains generic information such as the web driver
+The BasePage object contains basic information such as the web driver
 ```
 class BasePage(object):
     """ setup """